ST10268917/Flourish-Budgeting-App/README.md

 * Fun and motivation through rewards and milestones

 ## 🟠 Timeline

-* **Part 1:** In Part 1, we conducted research, developed a detailed project plan, and created design documents to guide the development process.
+* **Part 1:** In Part 1, we conducted research by looking at existing budgeting apps and created a design document to guide the development process.
-* **Part 2:** In Part 2,We started implementing the core features based on the Flourish app requirements.
+* **Part 2:** In Part 2, we started implementing the core features of the Flourish app.
+This included login/signup, adding categories and expenses and setting a budget for the month.
 * **Part 3:** In Part 3, we refined the application by incorporating feedback from our lecturer.
+We also implemented graphics and visuals, gamification, a currency converter and a calculator.
 The end result is a fully functional mobile app that runs smoothly on a mobile device.

-## 🟠 Improvements
+## 🟠 Lecturer Feedback
-* In Part 1, we followed the project requirements and planned the structure of our Flourish app.
-* In Part 2, we began building the application and received feedback from our lecturer, who suggested adding a navigation bar for better usability.
-* In Part 3, we implemented the navigation bar and refined the app accordingly.
+In Part 2, our lecturer gave us feedback to add a navbar and menu for easy navigation across the app screens.
+We implemented this in Part 3.

 ## 🟠 Features